Carneiro, Kansas – A Tidy Little Ghost Town

 An old general store still stands in Carneiro, Kansas, photo by Kathy Alexander.

-In 1895, the Methodists built a new church, which still stands and welcomes members today.
-In 1910, the village boasted a money order post office, telegraph and express offices, a couple of general stores, a Methodist and Christian church, and 76 people.
+In 1895, the Methodists built a new church that still welcomes members today.
+In 1910, the village boasted a money order post office, telegraph, express offices, a couple of general stores, a Methodist and Christian church, and 76 people.

 Carneiro School was built in 1916, photo by Kathy Alexander.

-In 1916, the old school was razed, and a new school was built, which served all grades up until the early 1940s.
+In 1916, the old school was razed, and a new school was built, serving all grades until the early 1940s.
 Afterward, it served only as a grade school until the 1960s, when it was closed for good.
 On September 30, 1953, Carneiro’s post office closed its doors for the last time.

-Today, less than a dozen people live in this sleepy little town; its stores and school are closed; but, the United Methodist Church continues with about 20 people in attendance each Sunday.
-Also gone are the large sheep ranches, replaced today with cattle and wheat fields.
-Many old farming towns, once their businesses are closed, and most of the homes are abandoned, take on a disheveled, tired, haphazard appearance – often filled with rusting vehicles and farm implements.
+Today, less than a dozen people live in this sleepy little town; its stores and school are closed, but the United Methodist Church continues with about 20 people in attendance each Sunday.
+Also gone are the large sheep ranches, which are replaced today with cattle and wheat fields.
+Once their businesses are closed and most of the homes are abandoned, many old farming towns take on a disheveled, tired, haphazard appearance – often filled with rusting vehicles and farm implements.
 Not so – Carneiro.
-Though there are numerous abandoned buildings, this small town is surprisingly tidy, with many mowed lawns and manicured homes.
+Though numerous abandoned buildings exist, this small town is surprisingly tidy, with many mowed lawns and manicured homes.

 The Carneiro Cemetery is about a mile west of town.